genilab/genilab.github.io/projects.md

 ## Operation

-The Generative Intelligence Lab is a group of builders working as a software factory for Generative Intelligence Systems in Multi-Disciplinary Research Applications and Industry Collaboration.
+The Generative Intelligence Lab is a group of thinkers and builders of Generative Intelligence Systems for multi-disciplinary research applications.

-**We favor the development of projects around Multi-Disciplinary Collaboration** and with **Industry Partners**.
-If you have an idea for a project or want to join as a collaborator, reach out to [Dr. Koch](https://www.fau.edu/engineering/directory/faculty/koch/).
+We favor the development of projects around Multi-Disciplinary Collaboration and with Industry Partners.

 ![GenI-Lab Activities](./images/genilab-activities.png)

 ## Resources

 Our research toolkits are designed to support rapid experimentation and knowledge sharing.

 | | |
 | :-: | :- |